Mes0903/Mase/README.md

 The reason this project called Mase is beacause my name is Mes :p

-Mase is an Visualization of maze generalization and maze solver algorithm.
+*Mase* is an cross platform project for the visualization of maze generalization and maze solver algorithm.

-The project was made by C++17 and ImGui, with the Opengl and glfw/glad backend
+It was made by C++17 and ImGui, with the OpenGL and glfw/glad backend.

 ![](document/mase.gif)